ImSimpy/Black-Ops-6-Codenames/Multiplayer/Operators/Toro.md

  #  Alejo "Toro" Carasco
+ > [!Important]
+ > This is Under Construction, it will be finished shortly.

 | Icon | Body | Head | Arms
 | :--: | :--: | :--: | :--: